shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 1. Open the **browser** and navigate to [Microsoft Power BI Portal](https://app.powerbi.com).
 You will be navigated to the login page.

-   >**Note:** If you're using the lab environment, it may sign you indirectly.
+   >**Note:** If you're using the lab environment, it may sign you in indirectly.

    >**Note:** If you are not using the lab environment and have an existing Power BI account, you may want to use the browser in private incognito mode.

 2. Copy the **Username** and paste it into the **Email** field of the dialog and select **Submit**.